tsthakur/cs433-project-2/README.md

 # Introduction

 We first ran a full first-princples molecular dynamics (FPMD) calculation for 5000 time steps.
 This gave us the initial dataset for a first training of the model, which we called iteration 1.
-We originally planned to do a self-consisten training of NequIP, i.e. from this first not-so-accurate potential we ran an MD simulation, from which we would have extracted uncorrelated configurations.
+We originally planned to do a self-consistent training of NequIP, i.e. from this first not-so-accurate potential we ran an MD simulation, from which we would have extracted uncorrelated configurations.
 Onto which we would have launched first-principles calculations and which would serve to extended our dataset.
 But unfortunately the model was too inaccurate and the simulation exploded.
 So we retrained using the original FPMD trajectory by refining the hyperparameters.
 We called this iteration 1.2.
 This time the ML potential was quite accurate but took 3 whole days to train, and another day to run the MD simulation.
 For comparison, iteration 1 took 30 minutes to train and 3 hours to run MD simulation.
 Unfortunately due to the long training times, we didn't have time to do another iteration of training and running MD.

 # Installation